Review-LensAi/reviewlens/README.md

     ```bash
     cargo build --release
     ```
-    The binary will be available at `target/release/reviewer-cli`.
+    The binary will be available at `target/release/reviewlens`.
 You can add this to your `PATH` or use it directly.

 ## Getting Started

-After installing `reviewer-cli`, follow these steps to get started.
+After installing `reviewlens`, follow these steps to get started.

 ### 1. Configuration